 For more Mommy Tips on visiting Schlitterbahn East, click HERE.

-Most of the rooms come with full kitchens.
+Many of the rooms come with full kitchens.

 Make reservations early enough to get a room right on ride trails, so you don’t even need a cooler in the park!
 Check a map and tell a reservation associate exactly what you want.
 They are very helpful in getting you exactly what you want!

-Things To Do in New Braunfels
+More Things To Do in New Braunfels

 After the park closes, head over to catch a movie at the Stars and Stripes Drive In!
 Click HERE to visit their website to see what’s showing!